The Scalpel: Construction

 The construction of the tower first required the demolition of three existing buildings on the 0.33 ha site.
 The building at 38 Leadenhall Street (on the corner of Billiter Street) was not demolished, despite being within the block that the tower occupies.

 Skanska were appointed as the main building contractor.
 In October 2013, the developers informed the Corporation of London that the project would commence on 23 November 2013.

 Use

 The skyscraper was built for insurance company W. R. Berkley and is the firm's European headquarters, occupying approximately one-quarter of the total office space.
-Other tenants that have leased space include AXIS Capital, National Australia Bank, SAP, Morrison & Foerster, Britannia Financial Group, and Convex.
+Other tenants that have leased space include AXIS Capital, National Australia Bank, SAP, Morrison & Foerster, Britannia Financial Group, Convex and Chaucer Group.